GSA/digitalgov.gov/content/posts/2015-03-10-busting-myths-and-building-partnerships-national-drug-facts-week.md

 ---
-url: /2015/03/10/busting-myths-and-building-partnerships-national-drug-facts-week/
 date: 2015-03-10 11:10:21 -0400
 title: 'Busting Myths and Building Partnerships: National Drug Facts Week'
 summary: ' Myth-busting isn&rsquo;t just for television.
 And through a multi-faceted, tech-savvy campaign based on strategic partnerships, one federal office has found a winning strategy for combating misinformation.
-National Drug Facts Week (NDFW) is a health awareness week for teenagers, with the goal of debunking myths'
+National Drug Facts Week (NDFW) is a health awareness week for teenagers, with the goal of debunking'
 authors:
   - awichman
 categories: